jlie10/SelfSacrifice/README.md

 Self-sacrifice
 ===========================

 Throughout history, people have been willing to lay down their lives for the sake of their groups or ideology (for a review, see [Whitehouse, 2018](https://www.ncbi.nlm.nih.gov/pubmed/29409552)).
-Whether hailed as heroes or reviled as terrorists (oftentimes both [ref I/P], depending on the group), self-sacrifiers are generally young, ambitious male adults [ref needed].
+Whether hailed as heroes or reviled as terrorists (oftentimes both, depending on the group), self-sacrifiers are generally young, ambitious male adults.
 Put together, these facts seem to underlie the incompleteness of proximal explanations (e.g. in termes of the contents of a specific ideology) and the inadequateness of a 'pathological' vision of self-sacrifice (whereby self-sacrifice results from unadaptive behavior and/or from miscalculations).

 Could self-sacrifice therefore have a biological function?
-This project sets the groundwork for investigating whether self-sacrifice could be modeled as a costly social signal [ref Zahavi ? / + JLD], intended to attract friends.
-Even though costs are extreme here (death), such signaling may remain evolutionarily stable if social status is in part inherited.
+This project sets the groundwork for investigating the (individual) biological motivations that may underlie self-sacrifice (which need not coincide with its moral motivations, which may be geared towards the collective), following a costly social signal model (e. g.
+[Dessalles, 2014](https://onlinelibrary.wiley.com/doi/full/10.1111/evo.12378).
+Social signals are meant to attract friends ; in cases wheere the signaled quality correlates with the audience's fitness, such a quality will be in social demand and signaling can therefore bring benefits in terms of social status.

+However, in the case of self-sacrifice, signalers do not survive to enjoy these potential benefits.
+An additional hypothesis is needed - we propose that social status be in part inherited.
+And, to explain why a martyr's children may be in social demand, we propose another additional hypothesis - namely that individuals may want to signal their patriorism by honoring heroes, which may 'spill over' to their desendants (more details later).

-To do so, we program two scenarios, using [Evolife](https://evolife.telecom-paristech.fr/).
+We program two scenarios, using [Evolife](https://evolife.telecom-paristech.fr/).
 A simplified scenario establishes the initial framework of the study.
 A second scenario builds on this base, aiming for a plausible explanation of self-sacrifice.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**